biobakery/MetaPhlAn/README.md

 python ../mpa3src/extract_markers.py --mpa_pkl ../db_v20/mpa_v20_m200.pkl --ifn_markers db_markers/all_markers.fasta --clade s__Bacteroides_caccae --ofn_markers db_markers/s__Bacteroides_caccae.markers.fasta
 ```

 Note that the "all_markers.fasta" file consists can be reused for extracting other reference genomes.
-This step will take around 1 minute.
-This step can skipped if you do not need to add the reference genomes to the phylogenetic tree.
+This step will take around 1 minute and can skipped if you do not need to add the reference genomes to the phylogenetic tree.
+Those markers can be found in the folder "db_markers" in [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0)

 Step 5.
 Build the tree: